MI-AFP/tutorials/tutorials/06_io-test-doc.md

 main3 = interact reverse
 ```

-As is emphasized, it works with entire input.
+As is emphasized, it works with an entire input.
 If you've tried the examples above, you could observe a difference made by lazy evaluation in the first case.
-If you need to interact by lines or by works, you can create helper functions for that easily.
+If you need to interact by lines or by words, you can create helper functions for that easily.

 ```haskell
 eachLine :: (String -> String) -> (String -> String)
 eachLine f = unlines . f . lines